confusedhotel/RSECIQA/README.md

 ### Predicting
 Run the C++ program and click "test" in the pop-up dialog box.
 The program will automatically collect the images in the current dataset and make quality score prediction.

-For ONE reference image and the corresponding distorted image,
+For ONE reference image and the corresponding distorted images,

 1. Resize</br>
 resize(RefImg, org, Size(NORM_WIDTH, NORM_HEIGHT), 0, 0, INTER_LINEAR);</br>